galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 {: .details}

-The diagram below shows how Galaxy can be used as a tool development environment for users who can write their own scripts.
+Galaxy can be used as a tool development environment for users who can write their own scripts as shown in this process overview slide

-> ### {% icon details %} Diagram of the ToolFactory development cycle process
+> ### {% icon details %} Overview of the ToolFactory development cycle process
 >
+> - Start by confirming that your script correctly processes the sample inputs on the command line using the default parameters you will supply.
 > - Upload all the sample inputs needed for your script.
 These *must be in the history* where you are working when you start the Toolfactory or you will not be able to add them as inputs to the form - they are required so make sure they are available before you start.
 > - Create a tool by providing the information categories (bottom of the slide) represented on the ToolFactory form - dependencies, history i/o, help, additional parameters...
 > - Execute the generator - fix errors and repeat if necessary